Timelike Ricci bounds for low regularity spacetimes by optimal transport: Introduction

+\end{itemize} In our low regularity framework, starting from a distributional energy condition à la \eqref{Eq:RK} the only comparable result we are aware of is a Bishop--Gromov inequality in the $\smash{\Cont^{1,1}}$-case \cite{GRAF}.
+On the other hand, in the synthetic approach to timelike Ricci curvature lower bounds all these estimates are standard consequences, as shown in \cite{cavalletti2020} and later in \cite{braun2022}.
+By virtue of the approach from \cite{braun2022} we follow as outlined in \autoref{Re:RedEnt} above, all three named inequalities are obtained in sharp form; cf. \autoref{Re:Sharp} for further details.

-Lastly, by $\Rmet$-timelike nonbranching if $\Rmet$ is $\smash{\Cont^{1,1}}$, from \autoref{Th:TCD nonbr} and \cite[Thm.
-4.16, Thm.~4.17]{braun2022} we obtain the following facts about uniqueness and solvability of appropriate Lorentzian Monge problems.
-Analogously to the Riemannian result \cite[Thm.~2.3]{kunzinger2022}, these should be true without curvature assumptions, yet we do not address this generalization in our work.
-An advantage of this curvature assumption plus uniqueness of chronological geodesics is that the TCD inequality automatically holds \emph{pathwise} along these \cite[Thm.~3.41]{braun2022}.
+Lastly, if $\Rmet$ is $\smash{\Cont^{1,1}}$, in \autoref{Cor:UNIQNNN} we obtain uniqueness of chronological $\smash{\ell_{\Rmet,p}}$-optimal couplings, uniqueness of ``timelike'' geodesics in $\scrP(\scrM)$, and solvability of a Lorentzian Monge problem under distributional timelike (Bakry--Émery--)Ricci curvature lower bounds.
+Here, as already outlined above, the crucial feature of working with a $\smash{\Cont^{1,1}}$-metric is that it ensures timelike nonbranching, a natural condition to get said uniquenesses.
+In analogy to the Riemannian fact \cite[Thm.
+2.3]{kunzinger2022}, these uniqueness claims should be true without curvature assumptions, yet we do not address this generalization in our work.
+An advantage of the curvature hypothesis plus timelike nonbranching is that the TCD inequality automatically holds \emph{pathwise} along ``timelike'' geodesics of probability measures \cite[Thm.~3.41]{braun2022}.